RV Wind Generator While Driving: Good or Bad Idea

 Lightweight Option

 RV wind generators have a unique design, so they aren’t bulky.
 Therefore, they don’t affect vehicle efficiency.
-Also, they reduce the cost for the main hook up on campsites.
-RV turbines, especially short blade turbines, are designed for quiet operation, so it makes your driving experience more enjoyable.
+Also, they reduce the cost of the main hook-up on campsites.

 -